 The Allendale Woman’s Club of New Jersey, Inc. is a 501(c)(3) nonprofit organization whose volunteer members are dedicated to performing community service activities and philanthropy in Allendale and beyond.
 The AWC is a member of The New Jersey State Federation of Women’s Clubs and The General Federation of Women’s Clubs.

 The Junior Woman’s Club of Allendale was founded and federated on May 18, 1933 with Margaret Critchley as the first president.
 The Junior Woman’s Club was established as a community service organization for women between the ages of 18 and 35, at which point members could “graduate” into the Woman’s Club of Allendale (if they chose).
 The group started as a few women who got together regularly to play bridge.
 There were 26 charter members, and the iris was chosen (and still is) the club flower.
 This group has been affiliated with The New Jersey State Federation of Woman’s Clubs since its inception.
 During the war years–from 1941 to 1945–the club worked on war efforts, selling bonds, knitting for soldiers, and assisting the Red Cross.
 Several of the daughters of the original members went on to become members themselves in the 1960s, including Mrs. Thomas Watson, daughter of the first president.

 By the 1960’s, there were three women’s clubs in Allendale: The Junior Woman’s Club of Allendale, the Woman’s Club of Allendale, and the Woman’s Evening Club of Allendale.
 There was also briefly a Sub-Junior Club of Allendale for girls in high school.
 Each of these clubs contributed many items of value to the Allendale community.
 The Woman’s Club of Allendale made draperies for the library in 1954 and sponsored a well-baby clinic.
-In 1960, the club donated the funds for a kitchen for the Allendale Borough Hall.
+In 1960, the club donated the funds for the Allendale Borough Hall kitchen.
 The Junior Woman’s Club organized a quilt project illustrating historic sites, which was presented as a gift to the Borough of Allendale on July 4, 1976.
 It still hangs in the municipal building today in the “Quilt Room.”
 Together, the three clubs raised money to reconstruct the local swimming pool after it was damaged by a flash flood in 1945 and worked on the writing of A History of Allendale in 1964.

-In addition, the club reaches out to the wider community and donates to The Center for Food Action, Center for Hope & Safety (formerly Shelter Our Sisters), The Center for Women’s Heart Health at Valley Hospital, Eva’s Village, Oasis, Ramapo-Bergen Animal Refuge, Rebuilding Together, West Bergen Mental Healthcare, and YCS Holley Center.
+In addition, the club reaches beyond Allendale by supporting charities such as Alternatives to Domestic Violence, The Center for Food Action, Center for Hope & Safety, Women’s Heart Health Center at Valley Hospital, Eva’s Village, Oasis, Ramapo-Bergen Animal Refuge, Rebuilding Together, West Bergen Mental Healthcare, Family Promise, and YCS Holley Center.